Nat D. Williams

 Nathaniel Dowd Williams (October 19, 1907 – October 27, 1983), known as Nat D. Williams or simply Nat D., was an American high school teacher, disc jockey on Black Appeal radio, journalist and editor.
 He was born on Beale Street in Memphis, Tennessee.
-Known for his ‘’jive’’ patter on the air, Williams had 10% of African-Americans in the U.S. listening to his program and heralded the changing radio style which helped to create "Black appeal radio", which it turn led to the urban contemporary listening format of Black radio in the 1960s and '70s.
+Known for his jive patter on the air, Williams had 10% of African-Americans in the U.S. listening to his program and heralded the changing radio style which helped to create "Black appeal radio", which it turn led to the urban contemporary listening format of Black radio in the 1960s and '70s.

-In 1948, Nat D. became the first African-American disc jockey in Memphis when he went on air for WDIA-AM.
+In 1948, Williams became the first African-American disc jockey in Memphis when he went on air for WDIA-AM.
 He is in the Memphis Music Hall of Fame and the Tennessee Radio Hall of Fame; and in 2017 was inducted into the National Rhythm and Blues Hall of Fame.
 There is a historical marker outside the former site of the Palace theatre on Beale Street where he was often master of ceremonies, placed there by the Tennessee Historical Commission.

 Early life and career

 Born on Beale Street, then known as a jazz haunt in Memphis, he went to Nashville, earning both a bachelor's and a master's degrees at Tennessee State University, a public university and HBCU.
 He became a high school teacher at Booker T. Washington High School upon returning to Memphis in 1930.
 Since 1928 he had been an at-large journalist for Black newspaper Memphis World.
 Williams was also Master of Ceremonies for Amateur Night on Beale Street, officiating at a raucous roundup in 1935 at the Old Palace Theater.
 He was not known as a musician but rather as promoter, entertainer and mentor to Black youth.
 Rufus Thomas attended Booker T. Washington where he met Williams, a history teacher who schooled him in both academics and comedy routines and who, after graduation, brought Rufus in as his sidekick hosting Amateur Night at the Palace Theater.
 Another of his students, Judge Benjamin Hooks, went on to the state legislature and would later also head the NAACP.

-In 1935 Nat D. was a co-founder with Dr. Ransom Q. Venson of the Cotton Makers Jubilee and is credited with naming the celebration on a historical plaque on Beale st. The depression era cotillion was Black-organized, with its Kings and Queens and Krewes, and continued thru the '90s, steadily losing the parades down Beale Street, the grand Memphis balls, the fireworks and the hurley burley of the midway, itself a bygone celebration of when the city was epicenter of the cotton crop.
+In 1935 Williams was a co-founder with Dr. Ransom Q. Venson of the Cotton Makers Jubilee and is credited with naming the celebration on a historical plaque on Beale st. The depression era cotillion was Black-organized, with its Kings and Queens and Krewes, and continued thru the '90s, steadily losing the parades down Beale Street, the grand Memphis balls, the fireworks and the hurley burley of the midway, itself a bygone celebration of when the city was epicenter of the cotton crop.
 The Black court held the Jubilees, the white court a carnival, which survives to this day as the Memphis Carnival.